dokelung/minickt/README.md

 It generates a new circuit with default name "coneckt"(it can be specified).

-But sometimes we want an independent cone circuit, we can do by:
+But sometimes we want an independent cone circuit(the specified gate should be taken as a PO gate), we can do by:

 ```
 [ miniCkt ] >> cone po_0